GregReddick/ComTestLibrary/README.md

 # DLLRegisterServer and DLLUnregisterServer
 The comhost file has a minimal amount of stuff to register the file.
 However it does not create all of the registry entries needed to use the library from a COM host.
-There needs to be a number of other entries.
+There needs to be a number of other entries to register the type library.
 To create those entries, create two additional methods in the class file.
 When the comhost file is registered, if the DLLRegisterServer method exists, it will get called.
 When it is unregistered, it will call the DLLUnregisterServer method.
 These methods need to be decorated with attributes to identify them.
-Change the GUID in both procedures.
 The methods look like this:
 ```
 [ComRegisterFunction]
 public static void DllRegisterServer(Type t)
 {
-	using (RegistryKey key = Registry.ClassesRoot.CreateSubKey(@"TypeLib\{71AD0B2F-E5D0-4272-A4FD-18F707D5E0D6}"))
+	using (RegistryKey key = Registry.ClassesRoot.CreateSubKey(@"TypeLib\{" + AssemblyInfo.ClassGuid + @"}"))
 	{
 		Version version = typeof(AssemblyInfo).Assembly.GetName().Version;
 		using (RegistryKey keyVersion = key.CreateSubKey(string.Format("{0}.{1}", version.Major, version.Minor)))